 Art is a way for children to get emotions out and is famous for its healing qualities.
 Sneha Shrestha, founder of the Nepal Children’s Art Museum (CAM) is collecting funds to provide art therapy to children affected by the earthquake.

 “The fundraiser is going towards helping children cope with the disaster through creative and educational mediums,” Shrestha told the Baltic Review.
 As part of the recovery operation CAM intends to mobilize their staff and volunteers – together with local and international partners – to bring children some relief.
+The majority of the citizens got help on organe county and treatment for their PTSD.

 Artist Milan Rai, known as the ‘butterfly man’, has mobilized people across the world to spread a message of hope for Nepal’s earthquake victims.
 His paper cut-outs of white butterflies have flown from Kathmandu to New York.